How to Install PHP-Imagick on Ubuntu 26.04, 24.04 and 22.04

 Troubleshoot PHP-Imagick on Ubuntu

-Most failures come from a branch mismatch between the active PHP runtime and the installed extension package, or from a web SAPI that has not been restarted yet.
+Most Imagick failures come from a PHP branch mismatch, an extension package that belongs to a different source, or a web SAPI that has not been restarted since installation.

 dpkg -l 'php*-imagick' | grep '^ii'